byui-cse/cse251-course/week13/prepare3.md

 # 13 Prepare: File Systems

 The reason to learn about file systems is that they effect execution times of programs.
-In particular concurrent and parallel programs.
+In particular, concurrent and parallel programs.

 ## File Systems